InfoSecInnovations/concierge/README.md

 ## More details ##
 Concierge is a local and modular RAG framework still in alpha.

-Built with simplicy and security in mind, it has some features we love -- and hope you do too!
+Built with simplicity and security in mind, it has some features we love -- and hope you do too!
 * The quick install method is so easy.
 * Loading data: Upload PDFs or point to a URL, click the ingest button... and the data is there for your use.
 * Tasks: you can change what the AI can do for you via dropdowns.